Your independent representatives need to be trained on several topics. These are:

 In today’s “give it to me now and fast” environment, training is performed best in bite-sized chunks.
 Present information that can be read, listened to or watched in less than 10 minutes at a time.

-Your goal in creating training materials should be to use as few words and as few minutes, as possible.
+Your goal in creating training materials should be to use as few words in as few minutes as possible.
 If you can say something in three sentences instead of thirty sentences, do it!

 Learn From Others

 While you may develop and deliver some great training programs, some of your independent representatives will create effective training content that you may wish to include in your company training materials for everyone’s benefit.
 This is a good thing.

 If you do include ideas that originate in the field, be sure to recognize the contributions of the contributors publicly.
 If you do, this will encourage more creativity from your field.